Explicit birational geometry of determinantal quartic 3-folds: curves of degree 10 and genus 11

-For Theorem \ref{mocktheorem::introThm}, it is crucial that the smooth ACM curves together with the curves in Definition \ref{def::typesOfCurves} describe \textit{all} the smooth irreducible curves of degree 10 and genus 11 in $\PP^3$.
+In other words, $HR(C_1)\cong\mathbb{K}(-2)$ and $HR(C_2)\cong\mathbb{K}(-3)$, where $\mathbb{K}(-a)$ denotes the unique graded module isomorphic to $\mathbb{K}$ in degree $a$, and zero in every other degree.
+Smooth ACM curves together with the curves from Definition \ref{def::typesOfCurves} describe \textit{all} the smooth irreducible curves of degree 10 and genus 11 in $\PP^3$.
 To establish this, we examine the residual curve to a general $C\in \mathcal{H}_{10,11}$ in a complete intersection of two quartics.
 The Hartshorne-Rao modules of $C$ and its residual curve $C'$ satisfy the following relation.

-\begin{prop} \cite[Prop 1.13]{vite} Let $C\subset\PP^3$ be a locally Cohen-Macaulay curve of degree 10 and genus 11, and let $C'$ be the residual curve in a complete intersection of two surfaces of degree 4, one of them being smooth.
+\begin{prop} \cite[Prop 1.13]{vite} Let $C\subset\PP^3$ be a locally Cohen-Macaulay curve of degree 10 and genus 11, and let $C'$ be the residual curve in a complete intersection of two surfaces of degree 4, at leas one of which is smooth.
 Then

 for all $m$. \end{prop}